RareSkills/blog/how-does-tornado-cash-work/how-does-tornado-cash-work.md

 ### Mixing can never be totally private

 When you send Ether to Tornado Cash, this is fully public.
 When you withdraw from Tornado Cash, this is fully public too.
-What isn’t public is that the two addresses involved are associate with each other (assuming there are enough other depositors and withdrawers).
+What isn’t public is that the two addresses involved are associated with each other (assuming there are enough other depositors and withdrawers).

 All people can tell about an address is "this address got its Ether from Tornado Cash" or "this other address deposited to Tornado Cash."
 When an address withdraws from Tornado Cash, people can’t tell which depositor the crypto came from.